suyashbhawsar/llm-chainfuse/README.md

 ## 🚀 Overview
 This project provides a **flexible and developer-friendly** framework to interact with Large Language Models (LLMs).
 It supports:

-- **Multiple LLM Providers** 🌐 – Work with OpenAI, Anthropic Claude, and Ollama.
+- **Multiple LLM Providers** 🌐 – Work with OpenAI, Anthropic Claude, Ollama, and Google Gemini.
 - **Independent Prompts** 🚀 – Process multiple prompts in parallel.
 - **Chained Prompts (Piping)** 🔗 – Use outputs of one prompt as input for another.
 - **Advanced Parameter Tuning** 🎯 – Customize model, temperature, top_p, max_tokens, seed, penalties, etc.